agamchaurasia569/drumKit/README.md

 Gameplay:<br>

-Launch Simple Drum Kit and start playing instantly.
+Launch Drum Kit and start playing instantly.
 Tap on the different parts of the drum kit to create beats and rhythms.
 There are no complicated menus or settings—just a pure and straightforward drumming experience.
 Whether you want to practice drumming basics or have fun creating your own beats,  Drum Kit Game is the perfect choice.<br>

 Target Audience:<br>